-I take people, not insurance!
-Let me explain why.
-The reason I do not work directly with insurance is that I want to work directly with you.
-The for-profit insurance industry is largely what has industrialized our medical profession, putting more layers between people and their doctors, less time with our doctors, more visits where we actually don't see our doctors and end up having to see someone who likely isn't a doctor and certainly doesn't know us as well.
-And on the doctor's end of things, we often feel rushed, overwhelmed and pulled in too many directions when we'd like to just be sitting with you, fully present and getting to the bottom of things with you.
+I do not.
+I get to work directly with you, rather than work for your insurance company.
+The for-profit insurance industry has influenced the medical profession to become more like an assembly line.
+Insurance influences have resulted in more layers between people and their doctors, leaving less time with our doctors, more visits where we actually don't see our doctors and end up having to see someone who likely isn't a doctor and might not know us as well.
+And as far as doctors go, we often feel rushed, overwhelmed and pulled in too many directions when we'd like to just be sitting with you, fully present and getting to the bottom of things with you.
 By not working directly with insurance, I am able to: • Keep my costs much lower • Spend a lot more time with you • Be available to you in many more ways, including email, phone, group visits and classes, and home visits Also, have you ever considered a cost-sharing program?
-Check out Liberty Direct!
+Check out Liberty HealthShare!
 It's a wonderful example of a not-for-profit alternative to insurance that was approved of in the Affordable Care Act that would even pay part of your monthly membership!
 Note: The only reason you indicate your insurance on the enrollment page is to make the process smoother if I need to refer you to a specialist at some point or for a test outside my clinic.
 I do not bill your insurance for my care.

 What about Medicare?

 Because Medicare does not acknowledge or pay for many of the unique and helpful services I offer, which are inspired by our community's needs, the best way for me to provide the same level of care to patients with Medicare is to not bill Medicare.
 This allows me to give people with Medicare the same level of outstanding, compassionate, accessible care I am able to give everyone else.
 If you are enrolled with Medicare, you will be asked to sign a form at or before your first visit that shows you understand I will not bill Medicare for any of my services and that you agree to not bill Medicare for any of my services.
 However, your Medicare may still be billed for any and all services outside my direct care, including but not limited to labs, radiology, specialist visits, and hospital care.
-Seeing me doesn't impact your ability to use Medicare for everything else.
-Because I am still in the process of opting out of Medicare, there will be a very brief waiting list for anyone with Medicare and I will notify you as soon as this is no longer necessary.
+Seeing me doesn't impact your ability to use Medicare for everything else!

 Do I need health insurance to become your patient?